alecclyde/beginner-IT-projects/README.md

 - If you have an old computer, that can substitue instead of building a virtual machine for some projects.

 ## projects
-- Adguard Home
+- AdGuard Home - description
-- HomeAssistant
+- HomeAssistant - description
-- Plex
+- Plex - description

+## AdGuard Home
+- Description of project: AdGuard Home is a network-wide software for blocking ads & tracking.
+After you set it up, it’ll cover ALL your home devices, and you don’t need any client-side software for that.
+- Here is the GitHub you will be working out of for this project: [https://github.com/AdguardTeam/AdGuardHome#getting-started](https://github.com/AdguardTeam/AdGuardHome)
+-